Hey folks,

 Telegraf

 Telegraf is a very popular server agent for collecting and sending metrics and events.
-Written in Go with very limited memory footprint.
+Written in Go, with a very limited memory footprint.

 I’m using Telegraf with SNMP plugins to crawl my DD-WRT Router.